Global

 3.2.2.1

-Calculation of hazard
+Calculation of Hazard

 The rice exposure to

-high–temperature was calculated by the high temperature days and the
+high?Ctemperature was calculated by the high temperature days and the

 accumulated temperature exceeding the rice growth